flockrush/numla/README.md

 # numla
-A Fast feature-packed multi-dimensional labeled vector matrix for market data.
+A Fast feature-packed multi-dimensional labeled vector matrix for data.